bogongroverchalet/knowledge-base/_posts/2017-8-8-visiting-in-winter.md

 Everyone is expected to make their own way to Tawonga - although we make a special point to help our Venturer aged participants.

-As a group of participants we communicate before our Ski Week commences, and work to organise things like carpooling.
+We communicate as a group of participants before our Ski Week commences and to organise things like carpooling.